10 Healing Hobbies That Helped Me Survive Trauma

 6. Playing Sounds

-For a long time, I couldn’t listen to music.
-The lyrics cut too close.
-They said too much.
-Gunshot noises are in so many songs.
-Or worse…they said exactly what I couldn’t.
+For a long time, I couldn’t listen to music, and honestly, four years later, I really don’t anymore.
+The lyrics cut too close sometimes, other times they said too much.
+Gunshot noises are in so many songs, or even worse…they said exactly what I couldn’t.

 So I turned to sound, not song.

-Whale calls.
-Wind chimes.
+Whale calls and wind chimes became my grounding tools.
 Tibetan singing bowls humming low against the bones of my body.
-These were the frequencies that didn’t ask questions.
-They just were.
-Vibrations that moved through me when nothing else could.
+These were the frequencies that didn’t ask questions or shout out violence, they just were.
+Vibrations that moved through me when nothing else could made me feel at ease in a way nothing else could.

-I lay on the floor with headphones on, letting the resonance of gongs and bowls wash over my chest like waves.
-The ache didn’t vanish, but it softened.
-It stopped screaming.
-And in that hush, I could feel myself existing again.
+I would lay on the floor with headphones on, letting the resonance of gongs and bowls wash over my chest like waves.
+The ache didn’t vanish, but it softened, some days it stopped screaming.
+In that hush, I could feel myself existing again.

 Try this Tibetan Singing Bowl Set – A healing tone that bypasses logic and speaks straight to the nervous system.